mzazon/awesome-cloud-projects/aws/ethereum-smart-contracts/ethereum-smart-contracts.md

 ## Prerequisites

-1. AWS account with appropriate permissions for Managed Blockchain, Lambda, API Gateway, and CloudWatch
+1. AWS account with appropriate permissions for Managed Blockchain, Lambda, API Gateway, CloudWatch, and Systems Manager
 2. AWS CLI v2 installed and configured (or AWS CloudShell)
 3. Node.js 18+ and npm for smart contract development and Web3 interactions
 4. Basic understanding of Ethereum, Solidity, and smart contract development